vudayani/spring-mcp-examples/github-lens/blog_v3.md

 ### 5. Generating the Daily GitHub Summary

 Now that we have everything set up — MCP clients, server configurations, tool callbacks, and the chatClient — it’s time to build our application logic.
 Our goal is to generate a daily summary of GitHub activity.
-To achieve this, we define a scheduled task that sends a prompt to summarize a repository’s commits, pull requests, and issues.
+To achieve this, we define a scheduled task that sends a prompt to summarize the commits, pull requests, and issues of the [blogging-platform](https://github.com/venkat-vmv/blogging-platform) repository.

 ```java
 @Scheduled(cron = "0 0 8 * * *") // Runs every day at 8:00 AM